aalokshanbhag/CS6795-project2/README.md

    Rule 8 fired now in priority queue

 5, Then your command shows the result which type of transportation you may choose which is either "car", "bus", "walk", "uber", "train", or "bike".

+   In the example case above, the command line output "bus".

 ##Note\
 Python3.4.2 is used for this project.\